Martin van Marum: Legacy

 Though the public is allowed access during the day to the museum rooms, the private rooms of Pieter Teyler in the "Fundatiehuis" are only open one day a year, on Monument Day.
-Because of its rich scientific tradition, many noted scholars of Physics moved to Haarlem to work at Teyler's, including Nobel prize winners Pieter Zeeman and Hendrik Lorentz.
+Because of its rich scientific tradition, many noted scholars of Physics moved to Haarlem to work at Teyler's, including Nobel Prize in Physics winners Pieter Zeeman and Hendrik Lorentz.

-Of van Marum's three categories, only the first was discontinued at the close of the 19th century.
+Of Van Marum's three categories, only the first was discontinued at the close of the 19th century.
 The collection of periodicals which has been expanded through exchange networks, contains uninterrupted series that are among the oldest in the world.

-The Teyler's museum created a new wing in 1996 to house a rotational display of van Marum's library collection, such as the works of John James Audubon in combination with contemporary stuffed birds of Naturalis.
+The Teyler's museum created a new wing in 1996 to house a rotational display of Van Marum's library collection, such as the works of John James Audubon in combination with contemporary stuffed birds of Naturalis.